 The first year of the programme is made up of core modules.
-The second year comprises a blend of core, compulsory and elective modules2.
-In year 1 the programming and various mathematics modules are backed up with small group tutorials in groups of approximately eight to ten students.
+The second year comprises a blend of core, compulsory and elective modules.
+In year 1 the programming and various mathematics modules are backed up with small group tutorials in groups of approximately eight students.
 A senior undergraduate student will act as an Undergraduate Teaching Assistant for many of these tutorials.

-The third year comprises a mixture of compulsory and elective modules, together with a core major individual project.
-The ability to work effectively in teams is an essential skill for any aspiring engineer and Computing is no exception.
+For students spending either their third or fourth years at Imperial: The ability to work effectively in teams is an essential skill for any aspiring engineer and Computing is no exception.
 You will have the opportunity to develop non-trivial software applications as part of a team in both the second and third years.

-You will also undertake a substantial individual project under the supervision of a member of staff.
+In the fourth year you will undertake a substantial individual project under the supervision of a member of staff.
 These require you to use the skills you have learnt to develop a novel piece of software, hardware or theory, often related to a topical research problem in Computing.